Understanding how CPQ Works Using Sudoku puzzles

 The CPQ nerd in me cannot help to think of the configuration aspects of this intriguing game - but is Sudoku really a good example of configuration?
 A genuine Sudoku game only has one solution and as such, it could not be considered a configuration problem per se, since a configuration problem usually has several solutions instead of just one.
 Creating a new Sudoku puzzle from scratch is, however, more of a configuration problem and not all that easy to do by hand.
-In fact, Wayne Gould who created a software to easily create new Sudoku puzzles, made a great impact in the popularization of the game.
-With it, every news paper in the world could easily offer their readers a new Sudoku every day.
+In fact, Wayne Gould who created software to easily create new Sudoku puzzles made a great impact on the popularization of the game.
+With it, every newspaper in the world could easily offer their readers a new Sudoku every day.

 Creating a new solvable Sudoku puzzle is something any configurator should be able to easily solve.
 A normal Sudoku has a given set of variables: 9x9 squares, each holding a number.
 Each square also belongs to a row, a column and one of the 9 quadrants of the game.